Have it ever occurred that you’re in the middle of a duel with some random dude, and suddenly it starts to lag?

 CPU Bottleneck

-Same thing happened to me as well.
-In 2019, I built a system for a friend with a Core i3-9100F and a GTX GeForce GTX 1660 Ti 6 GB.
-I run some tests after the build and discover that my processor is running at 100% and my GPU is idling at 56% on average.
+The same thing happened to me as well.
+In 2019, and this is a good example of CPU bottlenecks GPU, I built a system for a friend with a Core i3-9100F and a GeForce GTX 1660 Ti 6 GB.
+I run some tests after the build and discovered that my processor is running at 100%, and my GPU is idling at 56% on average.

 That’s how the CPU i3-9100F bottlenecks.
 Also, read our detailed discussion on how bad a CPU bottleneck can be for your PC.